-On this page, we are going to discuss official Universal Orlando vacation packages, their benefits, how they work, and whether you can actually save money booking your travel as a package through Universal.
+On this page, we are going to discuss official Universal Orlando Resort vacation packages, their benefits, how they work, and whether you can actually save money by booking your travel as a package through Universal.

-What exactly is a Universal Orlando vacation package?
+What, exactly, is a Universal Orlando vacation package?

 How do I book a Universal Orlando vacation package?